spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

             # Additional config below.
 ```

-At the bottom of the file you will notice a `service-settings` configuration
+At the bottom of the file is the `service-settings` configuration
-block that defines the service account name Clouddriver will use.
-Change this
-value to the name of the service account that you were given.
-For example, if
-your service account is `workshop-user`, then you would change `spin-sa` in the
+block, which defines the service account name Clouddriver should use.
+Change the `clouddriver.kubernetes.serviceAccountName` to the name of the service account that you received for this workshop.
+For example, if your service account is `workshop-user`, then you would change the `serviceAccountName` value to `workshop-user`:
-following config block to `workshop-user`

 ```yaml
     # Needed for Kubernetes accounts of type "serviceAccount: true"